Household items you need to have at home in case of an emergency with your pet

 - A cone – When our dogs get hurt, one of the best thing we can do is prevent them from licking the wound and irritating it.
 We need to let it heal.
 An inflatable cone is soft (on owners’ legs) and easy to use but many dogs (like mine) can find a way to reach around it.
 Trial-and-(messy)-error has led me to use this one, which is on the shorter side and has clear panels for better visibility.

 - Hot spot spray (Amazon link) – I have a clear favorite here.
 Skout’s Honor’s Hot Spot Probiotic Hydrogel Spray is a staple in my house.
-Use code ELLIS15 for a discount on their site.
+Use code ELLIS10 for a 10% discount on their site.
 I may have even used it on my own leg this week.
 The hot spot spray is safe on dogs and cats (and humans too) it’s has aloe and algin to help heal and protect any burns, hot spots, cuts and skin irritations.
 Highly suggest having this in your cupboard too.

 - Neosporin – Another all-purpose wound treatment.
 Protects cuts and abrasions and helps the healing process.

 - Hydrogen peroxide – I keep this on hand in case my dog eats something he shouldn’t have eaten and time is of the essence.
 Although you should always check with poison control if it’s something really dangerous, hydrogen peroxide will make your dog throw up to get it out of his system.